CoffeeStraw/PyonFX/README.md

 # Documentation

-A fully documentation of the project containing a quick-start quide and an explanation of all the functions and variables (with examples) can be found on [Read The Docs](http://pyonfx.rtfd.io/).
+A fully documentation of the project containing a quick-start guide and an explanation of all the functions and variables (with examples) can be found on [Read The Docs](http://pyonfx.rtfd.io/).

 ## Contributing